Imagine this —

-Immuta acts as an integrated layer within Databricks that maps attributes to policies and allows or denies access accordingly, in addition to streamlining data workflow requests via an active data catalog.
+Immuta acts as an integrated layer within Databricks that maps attributes to policies and allows or denies access at query time based on context.
 With Immuta, Databricks customers report a 300% increase in data utilization, largely resulting from the ability to proactively set appropriate, dynamic access controls.

 3. You manually implement policies for each platform.

 “You’d think when an organization would move to the cloud, they would try to consolidate [databases], but that has not been the case,” Immuta’s CTO and co-founder, Steve Touw, told Datanami.
 “One data warehouse or one lake isn’t going to solve all your problems, so the data ends up in multiple places and multiple different computes.”

 Databricks users are typically not operating in a Databricks vacuum — many have a diverse data stack that continues to expand and evolve.
 Yet, implementing the same policies in Databricks and across every other independent platform in an organization’s data ecosystem is a drag on data teams’ time and productivity.

 Immuta’s global policies can be written and applied to all data sources across an organization, allowing Databricks users to consistently enforce cross-platform data access control.
 This, combined with scalable, dynamic access controls, has improved data engineering productivity by 40%.

 4. You have no way of managing consistency.